LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/step3/README.md

 ## Then

-Create tests for the what is using scenarios.
+Create tests for the "what if"s using scenarios.